 2. Outline business strategies

 A plan of action with a definite set of business strategies, goals, and objectives is essential for a smooth-running business.
-Not only it helps in proper functioning also boosts your business growth.
+Not only it helps in proper functioning, it also boosts your business growth.
 Analyze the market and set your business agendas accordingly, so that you can reach out to your target clients.
 Implement effective promotional strategies so that you can survive the tough business competition.
 Monitor the ongoing service rates of your competitor to plan your financial strategies, as this would help you to set your rates.

 3. Choose your services